Are you an adviser? Go to Unbiased Pro

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.

-How to check premium bonds?
+How do you check premium bonds?

 As mentioned, once you’ve bought those precious premium bonds, you can be notified by text or email if you have won.